 Most of the respondents said they did not report the incidents to police or other authorities because they were afraid or suspected they wouldn’t be taken seriously.

-, summarizes responses from 3,100 Muslim, Arab, South Asian, Jewish and Sikh New Yorkers.
+The report, released Tuesday by the city’s Commission on Human Rights, summarizes responses from 3,100 Muslim, Arab, South Asian, Jewish and Sikh New Yorkers.
 They described incidents between July 2016 and late 2017.

 For example, 27 percent of Muslim Arab women who wear a hijab said they have been pushed on a subway platform, the commission reported.